Football ankle

 Cause

-Repeated overstretching of the ankle (plantar flexion) or maximum bending of the ankle (dorsal flexion) can lead to bone damage from collisions or severe stretching of the ligament attachments at the front and back of the ankle joint.
+Repeated overextension of the ankle joint (plantar flexion) or maximum flexion of the ankle joint (dorsiflexion) can cause damage to the bones due to impact or excessive strain on the ligament attachments at the front and back of the ankle joint.

-This causes bone formation (spur formation, exostoses), whereby soft tissue from the ligaments and joint capsule can be pinched (impingement) between the bone formations when the foot joint is moved.
-If the impingement occurs at the front of the ankle joint, it is called anterior footballers ankle, and if the impingement occurs at the back of the ankle joint or subtalar joint, it is called posterior footballers ankle (Dancer’s heel) (K. Lavery, et al. 2019).
-Approximately 5% have an extra (accessory) bone at the back of the ankle (os trigonum) that can contribute to the pinch, called Os trigonum syndrome.
+This leads to the formation of bony spurs (exostoses), which can cause soft tissues from the ligaments and joint capsule to become pinched (impingement) between the bony spurs when the ankle joint is moved.
+If the impingement occurs at the front of the ankle joint, it is called anterior footballer’s ankle, and if the impingement occurs at the back of the ankle joint or subtalar joint, it is called posterior footballer’s ankle (K. Lavery, et al. 2019).
+Approximately 5% of people have an extra (accessory) bone at the back of the ankle (os trigonum), which can contribute to the impingement; this is known as os trigonum syndrome.
 2% have an os trigonum at the back of both ankles.
-In some cases, there is a development of a bone prominence on the talus called Stieda process.
+In some cases, an enlargement of a bony prominence on the talus is observed, known as the Stieda process.

-Football, volleyball and rugby players, javelin throwers, gymnasts, dancers and athletes who do a lot of push-offs are at greater risk of football ankles.
-Previous ligament injuries in the ankle joint also increase the risk due to scar tissue formation, which is more easily trapped between the bone formations.
+Footballers, volleyball players, rugby players, javelin throwers, gymnasts, dancers and athletes who perform a lot of jumping movements are at greater risk of spraining their ankles.
+Previous ligament injuries in the ankle joint also increase the risk due to scar tissue formation, which is more easily pinched between the bony prominences.

 Symptoms

-Pain at the front or back of the ankle joint, especially when bending and stretching to the outer position (plantar and dorsal flexion), as when kicking a ball and pushing off (posterior).
-Even everyday movement (climbing stairs) can provoke pain.
-There may be swelling after physical activity.
-Some experience a “clicking” sensation with plantar and dorsal flexion of the ankle.
+Pain at the front or back of the ankle joint, particularly when bending and stretching to the extreme positions (plantar and dorsal flexion), such as when kicking a ball or pushing off (at the back).
+Even everyday movements (climbing stairs) can trigger the pain.
+There may be swelling following physical activity.
+Some people experience a ‘clicking’ sensation during plantar and dorsal flexion of the ankle joint.

 Examination